 December 3, 2016, marked the third running of the Iceman's Challenge, a gravel race and endurance ride from the Talbert Ranch in China Spring, Texas.
 This year, the ride consisted of an 82 mile race and 82, 61, 48 and 31 mile non-competitive "pursuits."
 I completed the 82-mile pursuit event.
 The ride organizers bill the … Continue reading The Iceman’s Challenge

 In my November 10 blog post, I mentioned my desire to find the Duke Cemetery where Daniel Perry, his family and other relatives are buried.
 I learned about Daniel Perry and the old Duke Community after finding three recently erected Historical Markers on Highway 6 in Missouri City just east of Arcola.
-I knew from my … Continue reading Graveyard Hunting, Part 2
+On my way to … Continue reading UPDATED: Graveyard Hunting, Part 2

 I got a lot of cycling in over the long Thanksgiving weekend, 175 miles to be exact.
 The main event was the Black Friday Century organized by Shama Cycles and my friend Kiet.
 I knew that this ride would be difficult so I tried to taper a little before the big day.
 Actually, I might … Continue reading 175 mile Thanksgiving weekend